sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3_select.md

 * We don't know whether you can get partially consistent reads, or whether an extended read ever picks up a later value.

-* The AWS S3 load balancers are known to (briefly) cache 404/Not-Found entries from a failed HEAD/GET request against a nonexistent file; this cached entry can briefly create create inconsistency, despite the AWS "Create is consistent" model.
+* The AWS S3 load balancers can briefly cache 404/Not-Found entries from a failed HEAD/GET request against a nonexistent file; this cached entry can briefly create create inconsistency, despite the AWS "Create is consistent" model.
 There is no attempt to detect or recover from